jblazquezmartin/docker_multiweb_https/README.md

 Any questions, you can just post them in the issues section.
 Until github builds in a decent discussion platform there is not a good other option.
 I don't see why people get bent out of shape when people do this.
-It is the only way to ask questions on github currently and everyone can search the issues to see them.
+It is the only way to ask questions on github currently and everyone can search the issues to see them.# docker_multiweb_https